zenonsenn/zendle-blog/blog_content.md

 -   Words now wrap the playing screen when it's long
 -   Renamed versions

+## alpha-2.1.1

+-   History is preserved until the first word played after restart
+-   History is available for Lexicomaxxer

 # Ongoing

 -   Adding words that are valid but not registered in the dictionary or finding/creating a new dictionary